PolyUFire/Tunnel_Fire_Database/README.md

-This database is affiliated to a paper published at Tunnelling and Underground Space Technology.
-This paper is under review.
+This database is affiliated to a paper submitted to Tunnelling and Underground Space Technology (under review).
-It targets at facilitating the application of AI algorithms in tunnel fire engineering.
+It targets at facilitating the application of AI algorithms in the field of tunnel fire safety.

 All the data are stored in 6 spreadsheets with various topics.
 Folder "Demonstration" stores the database and codes used for the demonstration in Section 4 of the paper.